Taking steps to protect workers in craft brewingPublished on: October 10, 2018

 As an employer, you have an obligation under the Occupational Health and Safety Regulation to ensure the health and safety of your workers.
 This includes establishing a health and safety program, providing training and personal protective equipment, and identifying risks and taking steps to reduce or eliminate them.
 Committing to health and safety is a great way to motivate and retain good workers.
 And simply put, providing a safe workplace is good for business, too.

-Download the following resources that will help you identify common hazards and develop a health and safety program for your brewery.
+Download the following resources to help you identify common hazards and develop a health and safety program for your brewery.

-- Health and Safety for Craft Breweries and Distilleries (booket).
-Printed copy available for purchase from the WorkSafeBC Bookstore.
+- Health and Safety for Craft Breweries and Distilleries (book).
+Printed copies are available for purchase from the WorkSafeBC Store.

-- CO2 Exposure in Craft Brewing (risk advisory)
+- Carbon Dioxide Exposure in Craft Brewing (risk advisory)